Skip to main content

 Background

-Last Updated: 8/23/2023
+Last Updated: 12/19/2025

-Social inflation is a term that describes how insurers’ claims costs are increasing above general economic inflation.
+Social inflation is a term that describes how insurers’ liability claims costs are increasing above general economic inflation.
 This is generally thought to be due to a trend in increasing litigation costs brought by plaintiffs seeking large monetary relief for their injuries.
 The “social” aspect of the term represents shifting social and cultural attitudes about who is responsible for absorbing risk (the insurer or the plaintiff).
-The varying demographic makeup of jury pools, an increasing public distrust of large corporations, and the influences of social media and legal marketing can all influence jury verdicts and awards.
+The varying demographic makeup of jury pools, an increased public distrust of large corporations, and the influences of social media and legal marketing can all influence jury verdicts and awards.
 There are several major contributors to increased litigation costs and social inflation, though.

 Nuclear verdicts, generally defined as jury verdicts exceeding $10 million in punitive and compensatory awards, are one of the largest contributors to social inflation.
 Nuclear verdicts often arise from sympathetic juries who perceive big businesses as having deep pockets and responsible for plaintiffs’ injuries.
 A September 2022 study by the Institute for Legal Reform found that nuclear verdicts were most frequently found in product liability (23.6%), auto accident (22.8%) and medical liability (20.6%) cases.

 Others have suggested that the rollback of tort reform measures, put in place during the 1980’s to protect insurers from insolvency causing losses, have led to an increase in social inflation, though the research on this is not conclusive.

-Nevertheless, the growing research surrounding social inflation indicates that it has become a pressing issue, meriting more discussion and debate.
+Proposed solutions to social inflation include robust local corporate social responsibility campaigns to counteract anti-corporate bias and maintain a positive image in local communities.
+Raising awareness on how social inflation impacts consumers through skyrocketing insurance costs may also be an effective strategy to raise awareness.
 Some experts conclude tort reform, similar to the kind introduced during the 1970’s and 1980’s, might be needed to halt the rapid rise of lawsuits contributing to social inflation and increased insurance costs.
 Other experts say tort reform historically has not slowed down the current trend of nuclear verdicts and are cautious that moving in that direction would do little to ease the burden.

 Actions

 The CIPR has explored social inflation in depth as part of its Regulator Insight series and through other events.
-During the 2021 NAIC Summer National Meeting, The CIPR held a presentation addressing U.S. Property/Casualty losses and emerging casualty and catastrophe risks through the lens of social inflation.
-The NAIC’s Property and Casualty (C) Insurance Committee is charged with monitoring and responding to issues in the P&C insurance market.
-Additionally, the Financial Condition (E) Committee coordinates and monitors solvency-related issues for all lines of business in the U.S. insurance market.
+During the 2021 NAIC Summer National Meeting, the CIPR held a presentation addressing U.S. Property/Casualty losses and emerging casualty and catastrophe risks through the lens of social inflation.

 Meetings